-The Government of Nova Scotia is pleased to announce that as of April 9, 2019 applications and proposals are being accepted for the 2019 – 2020 Mineral Resources Development Fund (MRDF).
+The Government of Nova Scotia is pleased to announce that applications and proposals are being accepted for the 2020 – 2021 Mineral Resources Development Fund (MRDF).
 The Fund is designed to assist prospectors, exploration companies, and researchers, employ post-secondary students, and support projects in the mining sector that attract investment and grow Nova Scotia’s economy and create jobs, especially in rural areas.

-Please Note: The first call for applications and proposals is open on April 9, 2019 and they are due no later than 4:00 pm, May 6, 2019 for some of the funding streams.
-Applications and proposals will be accepted throughout the fiscal year for some of the funding streams.
+Please Note: The call for applications and proposals is open on March 18, 2020 and they are due no later than 4:00 pm, April 15, 2020 for all of the funding streams.
 Please read terms and conditions carefully before applying for a grant.
-Future calls for applications and proposals will be posted here.

 Post-Secondary Research Grants: Maximum $90K - Metallurgy study research, market/commodity research and university- or college-based research on Nova Scotia mineral occurrences/deposits